• Skip to main content

 • Andrew Beckett

-Andrew Beckett 1 month ago
+Andrew Beckett over 4 years ago

 This is (as far as I know) not possible as part of the Verilog-AMS LRM.
 It is possible with SystemVerilog (albeit your examples have the wrong width - they are 5 bits wide and the top has 4 literal values; the bottom example syntax is slightly wrong even with SystemVerilog):